 - The grant also funded transportation for some of the organization's 18 regional representatives—two from each of its nine regions—to attend quarterly Self-Advocates Becoming Empowered meetings around the country.

-- Project staff developed leadership skills among self advocates, who used those skills to work with state policy-makers who had received grants from the national program office of the Robert Wood Johnson Foundation's (RWJF) $5-million national program, Self-Determination for Persons with Developmental Disabilities, to help states implement a more cost-effective system while simultaneously allowing families and persons with developmental disabilities more choice in determining the services received.
+- Project staff developed leadership skills among self advocates, who used those skills to work with state policy-makers who had received grants from the national program office of the RWJF $5-million national program, Self-Determination for Persons with Developmental Disabilities, to help states implement a more cost-effective system while simultaneously allowing families and persons with developmental disabilities more choice in determining the services received.